tale-toul/OCPonpremviaACM/README.md

 ```
 ### Adding An Infra Machine Set

-In this example a new machineset for infra nodes is created, resulting in 2 machinesets: one for workers and one for infra.
+In this case a new machineset for infra nodes is created, resulting in 2 machinesets: one for workers and one for infra.
 See later for an example in which the worker machineset is replaced by an infra machineset.

 Copy the worker machineset as the infra machineset